lukechambers999/portfolio/README.md

 - `data/'League'.csv`: Five individual files containing historical betting odds for top 5 leagues.
 - `data/goallines.csv`: Contains a lookup table to convert betting lines into goal expectancies for each match.
 - `data/supconversion.csv`: Contains a lookup table to convert betting lines into goal expectancies for each match.
--  data/mins_conv.csv: Contains a lookup table to convert goal expectancies into expected winning, drawing and losing minutes for each match.
+- `data/mins_conv.csv`: Contains a lookup table to convert goal expectancies into expected winning, drawing and losing minutes for each match.
--  data/corner_gamestate.csv.csv: Contains event level data for a range of leagues for game state analysis
+- `data/corner_gamestate.csv`: Contains event level data for a range of leagues for game state analysis.

 These files are located in the `data/` folder.